KrishanuRoyEng/Website/frontend/README.md

-# CodeClub Frontend
+# Coder Ride Frontend

-A modern Next.js frontend for the CodeClub community platform, featuring member profiles, project showcases, events, and an admin dashboard.
+A modern Next.js frontend for the Coder Ride community platform, featuring member profiles, project showcases, events, and an admin dashboard.

 ## Features